aleksei-radchenkov/learning-c/README.md

-# Learning C - My Journey into C Programming
+G# Learning C - My Journey into C Programming
 Welcome to my Learning C repository.
 This is where I will document my journey into C programming throughout the years, from the basics to more advanced concepts.
 Here, you'll find resources I'm using, books I read, projects I'm building, problems I'm solving, challenges I face, and my progress notes.

 ---